Do I Have To File?

 My company was dissolved in year X. Is it required to report the following year?

-Under current regulations the answer is yes because the company held assets or conducted business activity within the past year and does not fall under exemption #23.
-The company will not have to report in subsequent years.
+Under current regulations, the answer is yes if the company held assets or conducted business activity within the last year and does not fall under exemption #23.
+If the company was dissolved more than a year ago, the company will not have to report.

 I own less than 25% of a company but serve as its manager